SAP-archive/fundamental-vue/README.md

 To download and use this library, you first need to install the node package manager - [npm](https://www.npmjs.com/get-npm).

-1. Install Fundamental-vue
+1. Install Fundamental Vue
 ```
 $ npm install --save fundamental-vue
 ```

-After installing, you will need to import fundamental-vue and make it available to your Vue application.
+After installing, you will need to import `fundamental-vue` and make it available to your Vue application.

 In your `main.js`: